-We have audited Forest Hills Public Schools' compliance with the types of compliance requirements identified as subject to audit in the OMB Compliance Supplement that could have a direct and material effect on each of Forest Hills Public Schools' major federal programs for the year ended June 30, 2022.
-Forest Hills Public Schools' major federal programs of auditor's results section of the accompanying schedule of findings and questioned costs.
+We have audited Forest Hills Public Schools' compliance with the types of compliance requirements identified as subject to audit in the OMB Compliance Supplement that could have a direct and material effect on each of Forest Hills Public Schools' major federal programs for the year ended June 30, 2023.
+Forest Hills Public Schools' major federal programs are identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.

-In our opinion, Forest Hills Public Schools complied, in all material respects, with the types of compliance requirements referred to above that could have a direct and material effect on each of its major federal programs for the year ended June 30, 2022.
+In our opinion, Forest Hills Public Schools complied, in all material respects, with the types of compliance requirements referred to above that could have a direct and material effect on each of its major federal programs for the year ended June 30, 2023.